-type'Type_Class for any type or subtype type yields the value of the type class for the full type of type.
-If type is a generic formal type, the value is the value for the corresponding actual subtype.
+typ'Type_Class for any type or subtype typ yields the value of the type class for the full type of typ.
+If typ is a generic formal type, the value is the value for the corresponding actual subtype.
 The value of this attribute is of type System.Aux_DEC.Type_Class, which has the following definition: